School Dinners

 Changes to FSM eligibility criteria

-A hot midday meal is provided at school by ISS Catering.
+A hot midday meal is provided at school by our new catering supplier, Stir Catering.

 There is always a choice of school meal, which includes a vegetarian and Halal option.
 Please inform us if your child has a special dietary requirement.
-Click below for the ISS policies:
+You will need to complete a special diet referral form, this is available from the school office.

 All children receive a free school lunch.